Flotomate/product_docs/source/task-management/searching-tasks.rst

     :align: center
     :alt: figure 5

 A technician can search tasks with keywords.
-When the technician provides a keyword, Flotomate checks all tasks with the keyword.
+When the technician provides a keyword, Motadata checks all tasks with the keyword.
 Tasks with the keyword are displayed in the list area.
 In case of multiple keywords, all keywords need to be matched.
 Between keywords and conditions AND logic is followed.